 Which VPN offers a free trial without entering card details?

-There are a few options for those who don't want to enter in their card details in order to make the most of a VPN with a free trial.
+There are a few options for those who don't want to enter in their card details to make the most of a VPN with a free trial.

 CyberGhost has a 24-hour free trial (opens in new tab) that you can make use of without requiring any payment details.
 Simply visit the free trial page and click the 'Start your free trial' button and an .exe file will be downloaded onto your device to install.